1. When would I need a generator?

 If you choose to operate a portable generator with items plugged into it, you do not need a permit.

-However, please let your local utility know that you are running a generator.
+However, please let CPI know that you are running a generator.
 Line crews may pass you by if they see lights on.

 Also, crews in the area can plan on working in the vicinity of an operating generator.